nancy-vu/nancy-vu.github.io/_posts/2025-09-13-hello-world.md

 - [ ] Clean up links for usability... improve searchability of certain resources

+*last edited: september 15th, 2025*
+*edit log:*
-last edited: september 15th, 2025 (grammar edits, expansion on ideas about violence and accountability, extra notes on ideas to explore about returning to Vietnam aka the "homeland" and experiencing parts of home that were so infamiliar but a part of me now)
+- *september 15th, 2025: grammar edits, expansion on ideas about violence and accountability, extra notes on ideas to explore about returning to Vietnam aka the "homeland" and experiencing parts of home that were so infamiliar but a part of me now*